 A focus group usually consists of 5-12 individuals who all possess certain characteristics pertaining to the topic of the group.
-A moderator or interviewer facilitates the discussion and creates an environment that promotes communication of different perceptions and points of view.
-Focus groups usually last for about one to two hours, during which group members are usually asked five or six questions.
+A moderator or interviewer facilitates the discussion and creates an environment that promotes the communication of different perceptions and points of view.
+They usually last for about one to two hours, during which group members are usually asked five or six questions.
 The discussion is then carefully analyzed to provide insights as to how a product, service, or opportunity might be perceived by the group.
 The qualitative data is used to develop products, services, or opportunities that will meet customer requirements.

 Types of Focus Groups

 One group watches another group answer the questions posed by the moderator.
-By listening to what the other group thinks and says, the group that listens are able to facilitate more discussion and potentially draw different conclusions.
+By listening to what the other group thinks and says, the group that listens is able to facilitate more discussion and potentially draw different conclusions.

 There are two moderators who play devil’s advocate.
 The purpose of the dueling-moderator focus group is to facilitate new ideas by introducing new ways of thinking and varying viewpoints.

-One or more of the participants in the focus group takes the lead as moderator.
+One or more of the participants in the group takes the lead as moderator.
 This is done to change the dynamics of the group and generate more varied responses.